- I’m Honest

-Al is a huge proponent of Sustainable Living, the Eco-friendly, low carbon footprint lifestyle (although he’s not always been that way) and every year he does more to reduce his negative impact on the planet, the source of everything we need to survive.
+I’m now a huge proponent of sustainable living, an Eco-friendly, low carbon footprint lifestyle and every year I do more to reduce my negative impact on the this planet, the source of everything that life here needs for survival.

-Having visited and lived in a few developing countries, Al has seen how poor North American habits are rubbing off on their cultures, and how the beautiful, vibrant and natural lands are quickly being raped, pillaged & polluted.
+Having visited and lived in a few developing countries, I have seen how poor North American habits are rubbing off on their cultures, and how the beautiful, vibrant and natural lands are quickly being raped, pillaged & polluted.

-“We travel to these locations to enjoy the climate, breathe the clean air and stand in awe of the natural beauty, yet we are quick to demand that the native peoples adapt to our wants/needs so that we may be comfortable during our stay.
-In turn, destroying the nature and their culture in the process, along with their way of life and the sustainable habits which have been around for hundreds of thousands of years.
-Our technology rarely makes better lives; more often than not it pollutes, expends resources, decimates species and lengthens our lifespans so that we can overpopulate and continue the circle of destruction at an exponential rate”.
+“We travel to tropical locations to enjoy the climate, breathe the clean air and stand in awe of the natural beauty, yet we are quick to demand that the native peoples adapt to our wants and needs so that we may be comfortable during our stay.
+Unfortunately, that destroys the nature and local culture in the process, along with their way of life and the sustainable habits which have been around for hundreds of thousands of years.
+Our technology rarely makes better lives, more often than not it pollutes, expends resources, decimates species and lengthens our lifespans so that we can overpopulate and continue the circle of destruction at an exponential rate”.

-Al’s decision to switch to a more sustainable lifestyle and to guide/assist others to follow suit stems from wanting humanity to survive, but in a healthy, natural way.
-It is also (for him) a necessary step in returning to a more simple, less stressed and healthier life.
-To help offset their own carbon footprints and promote sustainability, he and his wife purchased a farm on prime Canadian agricultural land in South-eastern Ontario.
-They are also part of the 50 Million Tree Project, to help balance climate change and reestablish homes for birds and other displaced critters.
-Beekeeping and Aquaponic gardening are also in their future.
+My decision to switch to a more sustainable lifestyle and to guide/assist others to follow suit stems from wanting humanity to survive in a healthy and natural way.
+It is also a necessary step in returning to a more simple, less stressed and healthier life.
+To help offset our carbon footprints and promote sustainability, my wife and I have purchased a farm on prime agricultural land in south-eastern Ontario.
+We had 2400 coniferous trees planted as part of Ontario’s 50 Million Tree Project, to help balance climate change and reestablish homes for birds and other displaced critters.
+Beekeeping and organic, Aquaponic farming are also in our future.